Emmynash/spectrocloud/education-engineer/deploy-app-with-kind.md

 > **Note:** By default, this command creates a cluster named `kind`.
 If you run the command again, it will fail because a cluster with that name already exists.
 To create multiple clusters, you must give each a unique name using the `--name` flag, like `kind create cluster --name my-other-cluster`.

-You will see output as Kind prepares the node, sets up the Kubernetes control plane, and configures networking.
-The process may take a minute or two.
+The output will show the address of the **Kubernetes control plane** (the cluster's "brain" that manages all operations), confirming that your cluster is running and `kubectl` can connect to it successfully.

 ```
 $ Creating cluster "kind" ...